mist64/cbmbus_doc/7 JiffyDOS.md

 So by the time seven of the eight bits are transmitted, the specified device effectively already knows that it is being addressed, and that it's a TALK or LISTEN command.

 Now if the controller supports JiffyDOS, the delay with CLK=1 between the 6th and the 7th (the last) bit will instead be 400 µs[^1].
-If the device detects this delays, it will pull the DATA line, hold this state for 100 µs, and release the DATA line again.
+If the device detects this delay, it will pull the DATA line, hold this state for 100 µs, and release the DATA line again.

 Both devices now know that the other supports JiffyDOS, and the transmission of the TALK or LISTEN command will resume with the last bit.

-Commands are always received by all devices on the bus, which will just ignore the extra communication: The extra delay by the controller is within the specification – the controller can be as slow as it wants – and the DATA line pulled by the device will be ignored, since it is only considered valid while CLK is released.
+Commands are always received by all devices on the bus, which will just ignore the extra communication: JiffyDOS-aware devices know they are not being addressed, so they don't pull the DATA line.
+For non-JiffyDOS devices, the extra delay by the controller will be ignored – the controller can be as slow as it wants – and so will be the DATA line pulled by the device, since it is only considered valid while CLK is released.

 Note that this sidechannel communication will be repeated with every TALK and LISTEN command, and the result is only valid for the subsequent TALK/LISTEN session.
 This is necessary, because a device could be replaced with a different one between sessions, or the JiffyDOS ROM of either the computer or the drive could be switched on or off.

 # Byte Transfer

-## Basics

 The new byte transmission protocols all have in common that the CLK and DATA lines are used to transmit two data bits at a time.
 Since there is now no wire left to signal when the data is valid, the whole transmission is timing-based.
 After a handshake before every byte, 2 bits are transmitted every 11-13 µs – close to the maximum speed the wires can be driven by a 1 MHz 6502 CPU, which JiffyDOS was designed for.
 This makes data transmission with JiffyDOS about 10x faster than with Standard Serial.

 JiffyDOS considers devices real-time capable.
 During communication, they must be able to react to any signal within no more than 13 µs and exact to a window of 7 µs.
 Controllers may have many things going on, like interrupts and DMA and are thus not considered real-time capable[^2].
-No matter the transmission direction, it is therefore always the controller that starts the timed transmission window – about 65 µs during which both must be uninterrupted.
+No matter the transmission direction, it is therefore always the controller that starts the timed transmission window of about XXX 65 µs during which both must be uninterrupted.

 The following graphic illustrates this – it will be described in detail in later sections.